bloodraven66/web_scraper/README.md

 Install jupter notebook from https://jupyter.org/install.

-Or, use google Colab [https://research.google.com/colaboratory/] (With this webpage popup in from link won't work in GUIs)
+Or, use google Colab [https://research.google.com/colaboratory/] (With this webpage popup from link won't work in GUIs)

 *------------------------------------------------------------------------------------------------------------------*